What is the Difference Between Composition API and Options API in VueJS

 ref()

-, when updated, it would not update automatically and would require a page reload.ref()
+, when updated, it would not update automatically and would require a page reload. - The data of variables that use

 Each API in Vue.js has unique characteristics that affect how the code is organized, managed, and interpreted.
 The choice between Options API and Composition API mainly impacts code structuring and readability.
 Below, we highlight the main differences between them: